OAuth Setup for Microsoft Services

 Provide a name for your SMTP Server.
 For Microsoft OAuth, the server and port should be as shown above.

-Select OAuth2 from the Authentication Modes drop down.
+Select OAuth2 from the Authentication Modes drop-down.
 You will see the form present new fields.
+Graph requires less metadata as things like server and port are not relevant.

-The scopes will be automatically populated, but complete the rest of the fields as per the Azure AD Application details created earlier.
+The scopes will be automatically populated (you won't see them for Graph), but complete the rest of the fields as per the Azure AD Application details created earlier.